 How to install APK Files from your computer

-Once you have downloaded the file on your computer, connect your device to it.
-At this point, you may be asked if you simply want to charge your phone or connect it as a "media device."
-Choose "media device".
-Then, simply find your phone's folder on your computer (it will be in "My Computer" or "Computer" on Windows machines) and copy the APK file into a folder of your choice in your Android smartphone.
+Once you've downloaded the APK file on your computer, connect your device to it.
+At this point, you may be asked if you want to charge your phone or connect it as a 'media device.'
+Choose Media device.
+Then, find your phone's folder on your computer.
+It will be in 'My Computer' or 'Computer' on Windows (PC).
+Then, copy the APK file into a folder of your choice in your Android smartphone.

 You can also install APK files from the browser on your Android smartphone or tablet.
-Just open your browser, find the APK file you want to download, and tap it - you should then be able to see it downloading on the top bar of your device.
-Once it's downloaded, open your "downloads", tap on the .apk file, and tap "yes" when prompted.
+Just open your browser, find the APK file you want to download, and tap it – you should then be able to see it downloading on the top bar of your device.
+Once it's downloaded, open Downloads, tap on the APK file, and tap Yes when prompted.
 The app will begin installing on your device.
 Simple.